-Students must show evidence that the course outcomes are being met.
+Students must show evidence that the clinical practice indicators are being met.
 Students are expected to complete self-evaluation notes as directed.
 The notes must show sufficient thoroughness and thought in order to be accepted.
 Students are expected to share their self-evaluation with the preceptor.
 The self-evaluation notes must be completed to achieve a satisfactory standing in this course.
+The instructor may ask individual students to complete extra self-evaluation notes, to respond to instructor questions or to engage in a dialogue about the self-evaluation notes (e-mail or phone).